Electronic bagpipes: Players

 The original instruments were seen mainly as curiosities, or at most, as practice instruments.
-However, they were eventually adopted by some of the best players in the world.
-One early adopter was James McColl, among the most noted senior Scottish pipers.
-He still uses an early Boyd pipe for practice and demonstrations.
+However, later they were adopted more by certain professional players such asJames McColl, a senior Scottish piper, who used a Boyd pipe for practice and demonstrations.
+Since then the electronic bagpipe has established itself as a versatile tool in the new musical discourse of European bagpipe playing.